taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 When memory is full, a miss no longer adds a card to memory.
 Instead, LRU eviction fires: the new card enters and the oldest singleton is pushed out.
 The key consequence: **a miss loops back to $(n, M)$ instead of advancing to $(n, M+1)$.** This creates self-referential equations that can be solved in closed form.

-For the 2-move, the eviction also changes the bookkeeping: after the first miss evicts an old singleton, only $M-1$ old singletons remain for the second card to match.
-Both the lucky-match and auto-take branches lead to $(n-1, M-1)$, not $(n-1, M)$.
+For the 2-move, eviction also changes the bookkeeping: after the first miss evicts an old singleton, only $M-1$ old singletons remain for the second card to match.
+Both the lucky-match and auto-take branches lead to $(n-1, M-1)$, **not** $(n-1, M)$.

 <details markdown="1" class="notice">
 <summary>Full boundary formulas at k = M</summary>